K-1 fiancée visa

 2. Immigrant visa — It is possible to marry your fiancée in her country or a third country.
 There are advantages and disadvantages to this approach:

 Advantages: No need to adjust your spouse’s status after arrival in the United States.
-He/She arrives as a full-fledged immigrant (condition or permanent resident, depending on arrival date after the marriage).
+He/She arrives as a full-fledged immigrant (conditional or permanent resident, depending on arrival date after the marriage).
 To leave the United States, or to work in the United States, the spouse does not need advance parole (authorization) from USCIS (as is the case for the wife who entered on a fiancée visa and is adjusting her status in the US after the marriage).
 She obtains US citizenship faster because the adjustment of status stage is omitted.

 Disadvantages: Entering into marriage entails legal and financial obligations, whereas utilizing a fiancée visa does not require the actual execution of the marriage.
 The fiancée visa may serve as a “get to know each other better” visa (although the intent at the time of filing the application must be to enter into marriage), with 90 days to either enter into marriage or have your fiancée leave the U. S. Processing times for fiancée visas are usually significantly shorter.
 Marriage in third countries often require a waiting period of more than 30 days, with some exceptions.
 As you will be on the “home turf” of your fiancée, you are subject to the legal and documentation requirements of that country.
 A child of the foreign spouse who is 18 or older at the time of the marriage will not qualify as a “child” for purposes of immigration.